theupdateframework/taps/candidate-wireline-format.md

 In order to allow POUFs to be publicly found and implemented, they should be stored on the TAP repository.
 POUFs may be submitted to the TAP repository using the pull request process.
 All POUFs will have a status label of either Draft, Proposal, Under Review, or Accepted.
 A POUF will not be accepted until the security audit is complete and any issues identified by the audit are addressed.

 POUFs will be assigned a POUF number when they are posted to the TUF repository.
 It is expected that each POUF will have exactly one POUF number and that any future clarifications will fall under that number.
 The POUF will contain a version number to keep track of changes to the POUF.
 In addition, the POUF will contain the version of the TUF specification implemented by that POUF.
-POUFs in the TAP repository will be named using their POUF number as 'pouf1.md', 'pouf2.md', etc. If a profile is updated to support a new version of TUF (or reviewed to ensure continued compliance), the version number in the profile must be updated, and the previous version should be copied into a file named 'profileX_VERSION.md' where X is the profile number and VERSION is the previous TUF version supported.
+POUFs in the TAP repository will be named using their POUF number as 'pouf1.md', 'pouf2.md', etc. If a POUF is updated to support a new version of TUF (or reviewed to ensure continued compliance), the version number in the POUF must be updated, and the previous version should be copied into a file named 'poufX_VERSION.md' where X is the POUF number and VERSION is the previous TUF version supported.

-## Managing profiles
+## Managing POUFs

 A POUF should be based on a working TUF implementation.
 The implementation may be open or closed source, but the author of the POUF should attest that the POUF has been implemented.
 This will ensure that the formats and design decisions described in the POUF work in practice.